nouroumousse/nouroumousse/README.md

 ### Hi there 👋
 I'm Nour!

+An iconist, illustrator & Branding Design Consultant, and I'm learning to code at the moment,

+You'll find me by @nouroumousse on whatever platform you're using ( most of them )

 <!--
 **nouroumousse/nouroumousse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.